-While many might not consider Asheville to be a small city, it has won numerous awards, including one of the top 25 smallest cities in America according to American Style Magazine.
-The city’s amount of eclectic shops, cultural museums, and historical attractions appeal to visitors from around the country, and its sheer abundance of outdoor activities and beer breweries are just the icing on top of the cake.
+While many might not consider Asheville to be a small city, it has won numerous awards, including one of the ‘Top 25 smallest Cities in America’ according to American Style Magazine.
+The city boasts an array of alluring attractions with its unique shops, cultural museums, and historical attractions that appeal to visitors from around the country, and its sheer abundance of outdoor activities and beer breweries are just the icing on top of the cake.
 Take a wander around the downtown area to appreciate the beautiful Art Deco buildings, visit the Biltmore Estate to see an American castle, and if you’re up for a drive, soak in the mountain scenery along the Blue Ridge Parkway.

 The second town founded by European immigrants, and what would later become North Carolina, New Bern is a historic town full of Southern charm.
 Nestled along the Trent and Neuse rivers, this city goes all the way back to 1710.
 With this, you can appreciate its multiple historic districts with buildings listed on the state’s historic register.
 Also the birthplace of Pepsi Cola, visit the Pepsi Store on Middle Street to purchase memorabilia or take a day to explore the Masonic Temple and Athens Theatre, both of which contributed to the city’s nickname, the “Athens of the South.”
 Close to the Croatan National Forest, those in need of some nature therapy can spend an afternoon swimming, canoeing, and hiking, or head to Union Point Park in the historic downtown district for a picnic or fishing along the pier.

 A beautifully forested town in the Piedmont, Hillsborough has consistently been recognized as one of the “coolest” towns in the state.
-Lined with charming restaurants and quaint shops, the historic buildings that make up the area add to its small town ambiance.
+Lined with charming restaurants and quaint shops, the historic buildings that make up the area adds to its small-town ambiance.
 Travelers interested in the history of the early settlers that inhabited Hillsborough can explore some of the more popular downtown sites, including the Ayr Mount plantation house, while those ready to give their credit card a workout will find plenty of opportunities in the downtown shops.
-Stroll along the Riverwalk, take a history tour of the Orange County Historic Museum, or take a hike in nearby Eno River State Park.
+Stroll along the Riverwalk, take a history tour of the Orange County Historical Museum, or take a hike in nearby Eno River State Park.

 Tucked away in the mountains, Blowing Rock is known as the Crown of the Blue Ridge, only a 15-minute drive from Boone.
 Aptly named after The Blowing Rock, an enormous cliff high above the Johns River Gorge, visitors will find plenty of outdoor activities and family-friendly entertainment.
 Go fishing or hiking at Moses Cone Memorial Park, ride along the Tweetsie Railroad or explore the gravitational phenomenon at Mystery Hill.
 The heart of the village lies Main Street, a pedestrian-friendly area lined with shops, galleries, and restaurants.
 Memorial Park sits in the middle of all the action, while nearby attractions include Grandfather Mountain, Linville Caverns and Linville Falls.